-A statement from the governing body in the country of origin of the applicant and/or the country from which they are transferring in regard to their participation and suitability for the position.

-A statement from the international federation of sport in regard to their participation and suitability for the position.
+- A statement from the governing body in the country of origin of the applicant and/or the country from which they are transferring in regard to their participation and suitability for the position. - A statement from the international federation of the sport in regard to their participation and suitability for the position.

-4.7 Introduction and Training
+7. Induction and Training

-Staff and volunteers will receive an induction.
+Club staff will receive an induction.
 This process should include clarification of the expectations, roles and responsibilities of the position and identify any training needs.

-Newly appointed staff and volunteers should complete recommended training over an agreed period.
-This training will include an introduction to Child Wellbeing and Protection Policy.
-Further training, where the role works directly with children and young people, is then provided.
+Newly appointed members of Club staff and volunteers must complete recommended training over an agreed period.
+This training will include an introduction to Child Wellbeing and Protection in Scootish Football Policy through awareness raising training for all staff.
+Further training will be provided where the role involves working directly with children and young people.

-4.8 Probation
+8. Probation